 |View printer-friendly version|

-The results of operations for the three months ended March 31, 2011, as compared with the 2010 period, reflect changes in the rate plans of Con Edison's utility subsidiaries.
+The results of operations for the three months ended March 31, 2012, as compared with the 2011 period, reflect changes in the rate plans of Con Edison's utility subsidiaries and the effects of the milder winter weather on steam revenues.
 The rate plans provide for additional revenues to cover expected increases in certain operations and maintenance expenses, and depreciation and property taxes.
 The results of operations include the operating results of the competitive energy businesses, including net mark-to-market effects.

-Operations and maintenance expenses were lower reflecting lower costs for employee health insurance, demand side management programs and savings from cost control efforts, offset in part by winter storm related emergency response costs and higher regulatory assessments in the 2011 period.
-Depreciation and property taxes were higher in the 2011 period reflecting primarily the impact from higher utility plant balances.
+Operations and maintenance expenses were higher due to pensions, other postretirement benefits and healthcare costs, offset in part by lower operating costs attributable to the milder winter weather in the 2012 period.
+Depreciation was higher in the 2012 period reflecting primarily the impact from higher utility plant balances.

-The changes in the energy delivered by the company's utility subsidiaries, both for actual amounts and as adjusted for variations in weather and billing days, for the period ended March 31, 2011, as compared with the 2010 period were as follows (expressed as a percentage of 2010 amounts):
+The changes in the energy delivered by the company's utility subsidiaries, both for actual amounts and as adjusted primarily for variations in weather and billing days, for the period ended March 31, 2012, as compared with the 2011 period were as follows (expressed as a percentage of 2011 amounts):

 This press release contains forward-looking statements that reflect expectations and not facts.
 Actual results may differ materially from those expectations because of factors such as those identified in reports the company has filed with the Securities and Exchange Commission.